yurovsky/yurovsky.github.io/_drafts/2015-06-04-lockfree-ipc.md

 ## Machine capabilities and limitations

 This approach assumes that the machine in question is capable of compare and swap (CAS) and most of them (modern ARM, PowerPC, x86, etc) are.
+The C11 generic function [atomic_compare_exchange_weak](http://en.cppreference.com/w/c/atomic/atomic_compare_exchange) will generate suitable CAS instructions.

-They do vary in the CAS size they support (among other things), that is how many bytes can be atomically compared and swapped.
-The machine I am targeting for example does not support "double CAS" and therefore cannot compare and swap a pointer and ABA counter in one shot.
+Machines do vary in the CAS size they support (among other things), that is how many bytes can be atomically compared and swapped.
+There is a set of [Atomic lock-free constants](http://en.cppreference.com/w/c/atomic/ATOMIC_LOCK_FREE_consts) that should be checked to determine what the machine is capable of.

+The CPU I am targeting for example does not support "double CAS" and therefore cannot compare and swap a pointer and ABA counter in one shot.
 On the other hand, I am using base plus offset addressing rather than pointers and I have a finite number of "slots" that I need to address so the size of the "pointer" (offset) can be adjusted such that it, plus an ABA counter, can "fit" into the CAS capability of the machine.